Make sure that you have read this page first.

 Very important to note: There is a lot of nonsensical claims in his book, but without this list, it just collapses completely.

 The way Elsdon changed this list into something that he wanted it to be, must be the biggest daylight fabrication of evidence ever, but also the most feeble.
-Creative but feeble.
 One can just wonder how Elsdon thought he would be able to explain this list as evidence in a court of law.

 We, again, here in public domain, challenge Alan Elsdon to provide us with proof that we changed the list.
-If he cannot, he must simply admit in public that his whole book (which rests on this list) is a figment of his wild imagination.
+If he cannot, he must simply admit in public that his whole book (which rests on this list) is a figment of his imagination.